Johncxsong/Johncxsong.github.io/_pages/about.md

 ---

-> Currently, pursuing a PhD in Computer Science or Bio-Informatics field.
-{: .block-tip }

 Hello!
 I'm John Song, a Master's graduate in Information Science with two years of research experience in bioinformatics.
 I've developed a Java-based Bayesian Network Model for flu diagnosis and contributed to projects involving AI and machine learning, including prompt design for large language models and pathology image analysis using pre-trained models.
 I'm passionate about leveraging AI to revolutionize healthcare by reducing costs and making personalized AI healthcare assistants accessible to everyone.

 ##### My Journey